tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The short_epoch_and_sequence document contains the epoch and sequence packed into a 16 bit integer as follows:

-- The first three bits are set to 001 in order to allow demuxing between DTLS and other protocols {{?RFC7983}} and distinguish the short from long header formats.
+- The first three bits are set to 001 in order to allow multiplexing between DTLS and VoIP protocols (STUN, RTP/RTCP, etc.) {{?RFC7983}}
+  and distinguish the short from long header formats.

 - The fourth bit is the low order bit of the epoch value.